megasaturnv/Grip-Combat-Racing-RC-Car/README.md

 # Grip-Combat-Racing-RC-Car
-A project to create a radio controller car inspired by the game GRIP: Combat Racing
+A project to create a radio controlled car inspired by the game GRIP: Combat Racing